Aznoryusof/investigating_causal/README.md

 ## Project Description
 The data that would be used for this task is based on a survey of employees’ attitudes and perception towards their workplace.
 The questionnaire items included questions which attempts to represent the following latent constructs:
 1) Organisational Commitment
-2) Staying Intentions
-3) Attitudes Towards Co-Workers
+2) Attitudes Towards Co-Workers
 3) Environmental Perceptions
 4) Job Satisfaction
+5) Staying Intentions

 The main objective is to build a suitable model to predict the influences of the different factors on employees’ staying intentions.